Juan Luis Vives: Contemporary relevance

 Vives taught monarchs.
-His idea of a diverse and concrete children's education long preceded those of Jean Jacques Rousseau, and may have indirectly influenced Rousseau through he essays of Montaigne.
+His idea of a diverse and concrete children's education long preceded those of Jean Jacques Rousseau, and may have indirectly influenced Rousseau through the essays of Montaigne.

 However influential he may have been in the 16th century, Vives now attracts minimal interest beyond specialized academic fields.
 The values of Vives inspired two Belgian Schools for higher education (KATHO and Katholieke Hogeschool Brugge-Oostende) to choose the name 'Vives' as the name for their cooperation/merger starting from September 2013.
 Also, the regional link of Vives with the province of West Flanders, of which Bruges is the capital, played a role.

 State assistance for those in poverty

 During the Middle Ages, poor relief was usually the responsibility of the Church and individuals through almsgiving.
 As society became more complex, these efforts became insufficient.
 In 1525, the Dutch city of Bruges requested Vives to suggest means to address the issue of relief for the poor.
 He set out his views in his essay De Subventione Pauperum Sive de Humanis Necessitatibus (On Assistance To The Poor).
 Vives argued that the state had a responsibility to provide some level of financial relief for the poor, as well as craft training for the unskilled poor, but considered that a "right to laziness" doesn't exist.

-The city of Bruges did not implement Vives's suggestions until 1557, but his proposals influenced social relief legislation enacted in England, the German Empire and the Spanish Kingdom during the 1530s, despite critics of other thinkers and theologians.
+The city of Bruges did not implement Vives's suggestions until 1557, but his proposals influenced social relief legislation enacted in England, the German Empire and the Spanish Kingdom during the 1530s, despite criticism from other thinkers and theologians.